manuhuth/coconots/README.md

 coverage](https://codecov.io/gh/manuhuth/coconots/branch/main/graph/badge.svg)](https://app.codecov.io/gh/manuhuth/coconots?branch=main)
 <!-- badges: end -->

-Likelihood-based methods for model fitting, assessment and prediction analysis of some convolution-closed count time series model are provided.
-The marginal distribution can be Poisson or Generalized Poisson.
-Regression effects can be modelled via time varying innovation rates.
+Functions to analyse time series consisting of low counts are provided.
+The focus in the current version is on practical models that can capture first and higher-order dependence based on the work of Joe (1996).
+Both equidispersed and overdispersed marginal distributions of data can be modelled.
+Regression effects can be included.
+Fast and efficient procedures for likelihood based inference and probabilistic forecasting are provided as well as useful tools for model validation and diagnostics.

 ![alt
 text](https://github.com/manuhuth/coconots/blob/main/images/functionality.png?raw=true)